dairycultist/GamernyanOS/README.md

 ### Prerequisites

-- `brew install binutils` for `objcopy` which can turn .elf to .bin

 - `brew tap osx-cross/avr && brew install avr-gcc` | Installs the `avr-gcc` compiler used to compile C for AVR architectures.

+- `brew install binutils && export PATH="/usr/local/opt/binutils/bin:$PATH"` | For `objcopy` which can turn .elf to .bin

 - `brew install qemu` | Installs the [QEMU](https://www.qemu.org/) emulator (which also provides disk image utilities?).